 The Company relies on the use of external parties to provide some services, for example policyholder administration and fund administration.
 The Company is therefore exposed to potential failure of these outsourcing partners.
-Such arrangements are closely monitored by the Company's Risk and Compliance Function(s) in accordance with the Outsourcing Policy and with regular reporting to the R&CC on the service level provided by Outsourcees.
+Such arrangements are closely monitored by the Operations, Risk and Compliance Function(s) in accordance with the Outsourcing Policy and with regular reporting to the R&CC on the service level provided by Outsourcees.

-The Company has identified cyber risk as a key risk category where financial loss, disruption or damage to the reputation of the Company from some sort of failure of its information technology systems might be possible.
+The Company has identified cyber risk and business continuity risk as key risk categories where financial loss, disruption or damage to the reputation of the Company from some sort of failure of its information technology systems, or as a result of a major and unexpected event impacting on the capability of the Company to continue its activity without interruptions, might be possible.